dfst/deepforge/docs/tutorials/storage.rst

 Visualizing a FITS file with custom serialization
 -------------------------------------------------

-By default, `DeepForge` uses pickle to serialize `artifacts` and load them on operations.
-In this example, we will look into how to visualize fits images using a custom serialization in `DeepForge`.
+By default, DeepForge uses pickle to serialize `artifacts` and load them on operations.
+In this example, we will look into how to visualize fits images using a custom serialization in DeepForge.
 The FITS files we will use are available to download `here <http://www.astropy.org/astropy-data/visualization/reprojected_sdss_r.fits.bz2>`_, `here <http://www.astropy.org/astropy-data/visualization/reprojected_sdss_g.fits.bz2>`_ and `here <http://www.astropy.org/astropy-data/visualization/reprojected_sdss_i.fits.bz2>`_.
 Before we start uploading the FITS files, we have to write a custom serializer for the FITS file, which can then be utilized for consumption in our operation.

 For visualizing FITS files, we will be using the `astropy <https://github.com/astropy/astropy>`_ python library.
 Function ``astropy.io.fits.open``, is able to handle a raw compressed binary FITS file or a simple filename.
-To visualize the file in `DeepForge` you can register a serializer for FITS file by writing a new class for handling them.
+To visualize the file in DeepForge you can register a serializer for FITS file by writing a new class for handling them.
 For that, navigate to `My Utilities` and add a new python module called ``fits_file.py`` as highlighted in the figure below:

 .. figure:: custom_utils.png
     :align: center